ryanq47/WhisperNet-Offensive/docs/Redis.md

 If you ARE on Ubuntu/Debian/Kali, it should just all work, as I've included the `lib/librejson.so` object in the project.

+HEYYYYYYYYYYY
+- Once laptop re installed, use redis-stack-server in docker container.

 ## 1. Install Redis

 To install Redis, run the following command: